mikadamczyk/mikadamczyk.github.io/presentations/extending-ez-platform-ui/slides/permissions.md

 }
 ```

 ### Custom Limitation
-##### provide the restrictions you can apply to a given access right
+#### provide the restrictions you can apply to a given access right to limit the right according to certain conditions
-to limit the right according to certain conditions
+- `QuestionLimitation` represents the value
-> `QuestionLimitation` represents the value
+- `QuestionLimitationType` deals with the business logic

-> `QuestionLimitationType` deals with the business logic
+### `QuestionLimitation` class

 ```php
 use eZ\Publish\API\Repository\Values\User\Limitation;